mikewesner-wk/glasshouse/README.md

 Indigo is a great piece of OS X software that can control and manage an Insteon smart home.

+General Install Instructions:
+    1. install indigo plugin in indigo 5+
+    2. go to glasshouse.konsole.net and signup
+        a. it will ask for the dns to your indigo install
+        b. it will ask you to authorize it to use mirror api and user info
+    3. take the api key from the website and enter it into the plugins preferences

 Requirements:

     Anyone wanting to use this will require the following: